 Join our email list and don't miss out on our latest updates.

-Basal body temperature is generally not sensitive enough to detect the subtle changes that occur prior to ovulation and is also impacted by environmental factors such as medication, lack of sleep, and alcohol.
+Basal body temperature (BBT), or your temperature at rest, is generally not sensitive enough to capture the subtle changes that occur prior to ovulation and is also affected by environmental factors such as medication, lack of sleep, and alcohol.
 Since BBT detects the rise in temperature after ovulation has occurred, the fertile window has ended.
 BBT also requires taking daily temperature at the same time every morning (Shilaih).

-Since CCBT continuously collects temperature night and day from inside the body, where temperature is not impacted by environmental factors, it is able to detect temperature patterns that predict the fertile window BEFORE ovulation occurs.
+Since continuous core body temperature is collected night and day from inside the body, it is not impacted by the factors mentioned above and is able to detect temperature patterns that predict the fertile window BEFORE ovulation occurs.

 Ovulation predictor kits (OPK) that measure a surge in the production of luteinizing hormone (LH) in urine are widely used, but the days with the highest probability of getting pregnant often occur before a detectable LH surge (Shilaih).
 The surge occurs roughly 24 hours before ovulation, which may be too late for conception (Stanford).
 Also, since individual LH surges are extremely variable (Direito), the LH surge can be missed, even by those who test daily (Shilaih).

-The use of CCBT measurements gives women more time to have intercourse during peak fertility, maximizing the chance of conception.
-CCBT also avoids the limitations of LH testing with variability in the surges and duration prior to ovulation (Direito 2013).
+CCBT measurements give women more time to have intercourse during peak fertility, maximizing the chance of conception.
+CCBT also avoids the limitations of LH testing with variability in the surges and duration prior to ovulation (Direito).

-Peripheral sensors (those worn on the wrist, for example) may make collecting temperature easier, however, research shows assessment of skin temperature may not be an accurate predictor of ovulation (Owen).
-For example, results obtained with a wrist temperature sensor indicated sustained 3-day temperature shift in only 82% of cycles and the lowest cycle temperature occurred in the fertile window 41% of the time.
+Peripheral sensors (those worn on the wrist, for example) may make collecting temperature easier, however, research shows that skin temperature may not be an accurate predictor of ovulation (Owen).
+For example, temperatures taken with a wrist temperature sensor indicated sustained 3-day temperature shift in only 82% of cycles and the lowest temperature in the cycle occurred in the fertile window 41% of the time.
 In addition, most temporal shifts (86%) occurred on ovulation day or later (Shilaih).